-Blood, or buccal cells on FTA paper and buccal swab lysates were initially amplified using the cycle number recommended for evaluation, ± 2 PCR cycles (Figure 5).
+Blood or buccal cells on FTA paper, and buccal swab lysates were initially amplified using the cycle number recommended for evaluation: $\pm$ 2 PCR cycles (Figure 5).
 Samples from 3 donors were analyzed in 5 replicates each.
-As expected, average signal heights increase by approximately a factor of 2 with each cycle added.
-Buccal cells on FTA paper showed a higher variation between individual punches, which is reflected in a weaker correlation between cycle number and profile peak height.
+As expected, average signal heights increase with each cycle added.